Bee-Mar/mmpm/README.md

 ## `-s` or `--search`

 This command line option requires at least one argument.
-Without reading this section, the search functionality may seem slightly initially.
+Without reading this section, the search functionality may seem slightly odd when first used.
 However, the actions are intentional.

 When a query is entered, first, an attempt to match the query to a category name is made.
 The search in this instance is case-sensitive.
 If no category name matches the query **exactly**, the search becomes non-case-sensitive, and attempts to match text within the *title*, *author*, or *description* are made.
-If any one of those fields contains matching text, that module is returned a search result.
+If any one of those fields contains matching text, that module is returned as a search result.
 For any search query that contains more than one word, surround the text in quotation marks.
-This was done intentionally to prevent bombarding the user with large numbers of search results when possible.
+This was done intentionally to prevent bombarding the user with large numbers of search results.

 When searching for a category name that is lengthy, it is best to list the categories using `mmpm -c` first, then copy and paste the **exact** category name into terminal.
 See the examples below: